-Figure 6: Time history of the 7-day running average of daily bias of altimeter surface wind speed with respect to the ECMWF atmospheric model in the North Atlantic since 1 January 2000.
+Figure 6: Time history of the 7- and 365-day running average of daily bias of altimeter surface wind speed with respect to the ECMWF atmospheric model in the North Atlantic since 1 January 2000.
+The thick green dashed line shows the bias trend (365-day running average).
 Date of loss of global coverage is represented by a red thick vertical line.

-ECMWF operational atmospheric model in the North Atlantic since 1 January 2000.
+2000.
+The wind speed bias in the North Atlantic follows a seasonal cycle with positive bias (maximum) in the Northern Hemispheric (NH) winter and negative (minimum) in the NH summer can be clearly seen.
+Since early 2001, this seasonal cycle started to be symmetric around the zero line.
+This can be attributed to the ECMWF high-resolution model T511 implemented on 20 November 2000.
+The same behaviour continued after the loss of the global coverage.
+Another drop of bias, is witnessed in the middle of 2005 when the model convection was changed on 28 June 2005.
+On the other hand, Figure 7 shows the time history of the daily SI of surface wind speed with respect to the ECMWF operational atmospheric model in the North Atlantic since 1 January 2000.
 The SI follows a seasonal cycle with low values occurring during the NH winter and vice versa in summer.
 The exception to this cycle is the period from early January to early March each year since 2001.
 This may be due the residual effect of the "sun blinding effect".
 Continuous improvements of the ECMWF operational atmospheric model result in lower wind speed scatter index values between this model and the altimeter.
-A drop in SI early 2002 can be clearly recognised.
+A drop in SI (and bias) in early 2002 can be clearly recognised.
 This coincides with a model change including the assimilation of QuikSCAT wind speeds.
 The usual trend of the SI reduction continued after the reduction of ERS-2 coverage.
 The only exception is the relatively higher scatter index during January and February 2004.